 Gucci tax scandal spreads as Italy investigates executive pay

-[PARIS] A scandal that has cast a pall over Gucci's blockbuster turnaround is spreading as Italian fiscal authorities probe more than a dozen of the luxury brand's current and former executives over an alleged tax-avoidance scheme.
+A SCANDAL that has cast a pall over Gucci's blockbuster turnaround is spreading as Italian fiscal authorities probe more than a dozen of the luxury brand's current and former executives over an alleged tax-avoidance scheme.

 After the settlement, the country's tax agency is broadening its focus to individual managers' pay during that period, documents reviewed by Bloomberg show.
 In August, officials notified current and former executives that they were being investigated over salaries they received from companies in Switzerland for work done for Gucci in Milan, according to people familiar with the matter.
 The executives could owe tens of millions of euros in back taxes, said the people, asking not to be identified discussing a private matter.